 Reporting a vulnerability

 You can report weaknesses to us by email: email@example.com stating concisely what weakness(es) you have found with as much detail as possible together with any evidence you might have.
-N.B. be aware that NT-ware security specialists will review the message.
+Be aware that NT-ware is part of the Canon Group and as such works closely with the Canon PSIRT team.
+Responses to submitted VDP’s may come from either organization as part of our triage and response process

 Please include the following information in your email: